golubitsky/blog/quotes.md

 > Working from specifications does not guarantee that the project will deliver the desired business value.

 —Gojko Adzic, _Bridging the Communication Gap_, p.
 15

+> As formality increases, tests and requirements become indistinguishable.
+At the limit, tests and requirements are equivalent.

+—Robert C. Martin, Grigori Melnik [Tests and Requirements, Requirements and Tests: A Möbius Strip](http://gmelnik.com/papers/Melnik-Martin-Tests-and-Requirements-The-Moebius-Strip-IEEE-Software-2008.pdf), quoted by Gojko Adzic, _Bridging the Communication Gap_, p.
+26